Training ladder for: RUPTURE OF THE MUSCLE ON THE BACK OF THE UPPER ARM (RUPTURA MUSCULI TRICEPS BRACHII)

 Stand with the injured arm in front of your body.
 With the opposite hand, press the elbow of the injured arm towards the opposite shoulder, so that the upper part of the arm and the outer shoulder experiences increased stretching.
 Hold the position for 20 seconds and relax for 20 seconds before repeating.

 Stand with the elastic under your foot.
-Hold the elastic with the injured arm and draw your shoulder upwards.
-The arm should be kept stretched in against your body the whole time.
+Hold the elastic with the injured arm and drawn the arm slowly back and upwards so that the elastic is taut.

 Stand holding the elastic with the upper arm against your body and elbow bent at 90 degrees.
 Twist your lower arm outwards so that the elastic is taut and draw your arm slowly back again.
 The elbow must be held against your body the whole time.